Deploy Teams phones, Teams displays, Teams panels, and Microsoft Teams Rooms on Android using Intune

 Configure Intune to enroll Teams Android-based devices

 Teams Android-based devices are managed by Intune via Android Device Administrator (DA) management.
+Customers must enroll their devices using Android Device Administrator.
 Before devices can be enrolled into Intune, there are a few basic steps to perform.
-If you are already managing devices with Intune today, you probably have already done all these things.
+If you're already managing devices with Intune today, you probably have already done all these things.
 If not, here's what to do:

 - If tenant admins want common area phones to be enrolled into Intune, they need to add an Intune license to the account and follow the steps for Intune enrollment.